internaut/learningjulia/README.md

 This repository contains code for some small projects that I implement with the programming language [Julia](https://julialang.org/) in order to learn that language.
 It's an ongoing effort.

+I also keep notes on what I learn about JuliaLang especially regarding differences to Python and R in [julianotes.md](julianotes.md).

 ## Requirements

 - Julia 1.3 with the following packages: